Moon landing: Political background

 The U.S. response to these Soviet achievements was to greatly accelerate previously existing military space and missile projects and to create a civilian space agency, NASA.
 Military efforts were initiated to develop and produce mass quantities of intercontinental ballistic missiles (ICBMs) that would bridge the so-called missile gap and enable a policy of deterrence to nuclear war with the Soviets known as mutual assured destruction or MAD.
 These newly developed missiles were made available to civilians of NASA for various projects (which would have the added benefit of demonstrating the payload, guidance accuracy and reliabilities of U.S. ICBMs to the Soviets).

+To out-perform the Soviet Union the United States Air Force proposed the Project A119, detonating a nuclear explosive on the Moon.
+With research done by Carl Sagan on its effects, a human landing was ultimately favoured, since the negative outcomes were too great.

 Early Soviet uncrewed lunar missions (1958–1965)

 After the fall of the Soviet Union in 1991, historical records were released to allow the true accounting of Soviet lunar efforts.
 Unlike the U.S. tradition of assigning a particular mission name in advance of a launch, the Soviets assigned a public "Luna" mission number only if a launch resulted in a spacecraft going beyond Earth orbit.
 The policy had the effect of hiding Soviet Moon mission failures from public view.

-If the attempt failed in Earth orbit before departing for the Moon, it was frequently (but not always) given a "Sputnik" or "Cosmos" Earth-orbit mission number to hide its purpose.
+If the attempt failed in Earth orbit before departing for the Moon, it was frequently, but not always, given a "Sputnik" or "Cosmos" Earth-orbit mission number to hide its purpose.
 Launch explosions were not acknowledged at all.